ericsizemore/utility/README.md

 Utility is licensed under the MIT license.
 When submitting new features or patches to Utility, you are giving permission to license those features or patches under the MIT license.

+Utility tries to adhere to PHPStan level 9 with strict rules and bleeding edge.
+Please ensure any contributions do as well.

 #### Guidelines

 Before we look into how, here are the guidelines.
 If your Pull Requests fail to